 Smaller items of trim such as switches and handles are shared with the later Silver Spirit, and are thus easily available through specialists such as Introcar and Flying Spares.

 Silver Shadows were overproduced, but the attrition rate is such that the majority of survivors now are good examples.
 That doesn’t mean you shouldn’t buy with care, though.
 It’s still possible to find cars full of filler, or pretty on top but nasty underneath.
-But get hold of a good one and values are rising considerably – where three or four years ago you could buy a very nice example for £10000, you’ll need double that these days.
-The £5000 Shadow does still exist… but you don’t want it.
+But get hold of a good one and values are rising considerably.

-We’d avoid the coachbuilt models and stick to the standard saloons – these are more common, and better value.
+We’d avoid the coach-built models and stick to the standard saloons – these are more common, and better value.
 Early 6.2-litre cars attract a 10-15 per cent premium, while the value difference between a later Shadow I and a Shadow II depends upon who you ask.
-At present the market seems to value Shadow IIs slightly higher – though the price disparity is rarely more than 5-10 per cent.

-From an ownership perspective the Shadow II is a better and more enjoyable bet – we’d look to spend up to £20,000 on the very best Shadow II we could find.
+From an ownership perspective the Shadow II is a better and more enjoyable bet – we’d look to spend a good chunk on the very best Shadow II we could find.
 Keep it in good condition and have it maintained by a local specialist, and it’s an infinitely better bet than keeping money in the bank.